conflux-fans/lottery-draw/README.md

 # Lottery-draw

 ## Description
-Lottery draw based on smart contract to approve public and fair, it was used on conflux 2021 annual part
+Lottery draw based on smart contract to approve public and fair, it was used on conflux 2021 annual party

 ## Preparation
 1. Deploy Contract `luckyDraw`